 There will be three homeworks related to data analytics methods that are covered in the lectures.
-A total of 30 points (10 points per homework) can be earned by thorough completion of these tasks.
-Homeworks will help you work on data analytics applications on your own.
+A total of 54 points (18 points per homework) can be earned by thorough completion of these tasks.
+Homeworks will help you build theoretical knowledge, and work on data analytics applications on your own.
 Exercises similar to homeworks will be solved/demonstrated within Python tutorials in-class.

-MIDTERM EXAM
+EXAM

-There will be a comprehensive, closed notes/closed book, in-class exam.
+• There will be a comprehensive, open notes/open book, in-class exam.